Conductor (company)

 Conductor, founded in 2006, started as a marketing services company.
-In 2010, it launched its cloud-based software platform called Conductor Searchlight, which provides SEO and content marketing solutions.
+In 2010, it launched its cloud-based software platform called Conductor Searchlight, which supports answer engine optimization (AEO), search engine optimization (SEO) and content marketing.
 The platform also offers suggestions for optimizing digital marketing metrics and increasing revenue.

 In 2018, it was announced that WeWork would acquire Conductor.
 However, in 2019, the company spun off from WeWork to become an independent employee-owned company, with all its employees becoming co-founders.

 Insight Stream

-In 2016, Conductor introduced Insight Stream, a solution that combines data from multiple marketing technologies including Deepcrawl, Dragon Metrics, and Google Search Console into a single stream.
+In 2016, Conductor introduced Insight Stream, a solution that combines data from multiple marketing technologies, including Deepcrawl, Dragon Metrics, and Google Search Console, into a single stream.

 The Conductor Foundation

-The Conductor Foundation, the philanthropic branch of Conductor, provides annual grants to mission-based organizations that include access to the company's technology and support to enhance their digital marketing efforts.
+The Conductor Foundation, the philanthropic branch of Conductor, aims to provide annual grants to mission-based organizations that include access to the company's technology and support with digital marketing.

 History

-Conductor was established by Jeremy Duboys and Seth Besmertnik in New York City in 2006.
+Conductor was established by Jeremy hurDuboys and Seth Besmertnik in New York City in 2006.

-In 2012, the company achieved the 38th position on the Inc. 500 list of US companies, which ranks companies by their highest growth percentage, and received a $20 million financing.
-Conductor has received recognition as one of the best places to work in the small to medium-sized category in New York state from the Crain organization for 8 consecutive years.
+In 2012, the company was 38th on the Inc. 500 list of US companies, which ranks companies by their highest growth percentage, and received US$20 million in financing.

-In 2014, the company expanded its operations by opening an office in San Francisco.
-In February 2015, Conductor received a $27 million Series D round of funding.
-Seth Besmertnik is the CEO of the company.
+In 2014, the company opened an office in San Francisco.
+In February 2015, Conductor received a $27 million Series D round of funding, with Seth Besmertnik as CEO.

 In March 2018, it was announced that WeWork was acquiring Conductor.

-Later, on December 12, 2019, it was announced that Conductor would become an independent employee-owned company after spinning off from WeWork.
+On December 12, 2019, it was announced that Conductor would become an independent employee-owned company after spinning off from WeWork.

 On February 16, 2022, Conductor acquired ContentKing, a real-time SEO monitoring platform, after securing $150 million in funding.

+On February 7, 2023, Conductor acquired enterprise SEO platform Search Metrics for undisclosed terms.